wikisamuel/wikisamuel.github.io/java/tp1-en.md

 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->
 Pokemons are now able to gain experience points (XP)
 * Add a XP attribute to Pokemon
+* Build a new constructor : we want to be able to build Pokemon without providing its XP (in which case the default value is 0) or with a specified starting xp
 * Write a new receiveXP() method inside Pokemon.
 This method requires the amount of XP as parameter
 * Edit the main function to make your Pokemon receive XP 100 times (i.e. 100 times 1 point).
 Display the state of the Pokemon between each gain
 * Pokemons may now eat sweets in order to gain more experience.
 The XP boost depends on the sweet that is eaten.
 A Sweet contains both a name and the amount of XP it gives